 Each room in the property has its own individual appeal, with handcrafted items providing a warm, home-from-home feel.

 Enjoy pleasant walks and cycle rides through the beautiful Radnor Forest and along the famous Offa's Dyke Path, both found within one mile of Court Cottage.

 Visit the scenic, riverside town of Kington with its shops, pubs and restaurants, meander along the Black and White Village Trail through the most unspoilt villages of north west Herefordshire, or visit the ancient cathedral city of Hereford.

 Four bedrooms: 2 x double, 2 x single.
-Bathroom with bath, separate shower, basin & WC.
-Ground floor WC/basin.
-Fitted kitchen.
-Utility room.
+Bathroom with bath, separate shower, basin and WC.
+Ground floor basin and WC.
+Kitchen.
+Utility.
 Dining room.
-Sitting room with log-effect electric fire.
+Sitting room with electric log-effect fire.